GLOSSARY @F-L-O-W

 avoidance

-in Human Motivation (1988).
-In his earlier work McClelland
+Motivation (1988).
+In his earlier work McClelland identified six motive

-the condition it moves away from (avoidance), but in that
+toward (approach) and the condition it moves away from (avoidance), but

-framework avoidance was not itself a motive system.
-In
+in that framework avoidance was not itself a motive system.
+In Human

-FL avoidance is correlated with the movement away from.
+In FL avoidance is correlated with the movement away from.
+See:

 [ B ]